top of page

 I'm loving painting my magical night series of local businesses.
 If you'd like an original painting done please contact me.

-I've wanted to paint this for my night series for a while now and finally had the chance to do it!
-The original is SOLD.
-You can order your reproduction now!
-Click on the options.
-I have paper and canvas prints available by November 20.
-12"x12" Paper prints of this piece are $40.
-The canvas stretched giclees canvas' (also Museum quality) are available to order in sizes 12"x12", 16"x16" up to 24"x24" in size, they are ready to just hang on your wall and they are signed on the back by me and pre-wired.
-I am also going to have greeting cards made of this piece in the future and if you'd like some send me a message.
-Cheers!
+I've wanted to paint this special landmark store located in Namao, Sturgeon County for quite some time.
+This is Alberta's oldest still operational store that was built in 1912.
+It was renovated recently by the family and is worth a trip out to to see it and support it.
+Many cyclists stop here on their journeys.
+The original is AVAILABLE.
+Click on the size options button.
+Paper prints (12"x12") of this piece are $40.
+The canvas stretched giclees (also Museum quality) are available to order in sizes 12"x12", 16"x16" , 20"x20"... up to 36"x 36" in size..; they are ready to just hang on your wall and they are signed on the back by me and pre-wired.

 Night Series